-The use of blockchain technology in tax reporting could bring greater transparency, efficiency, and accuracy to the tax system.
-Here are some key ways blockchain could transform tax compliance and 1099 reporting:
+The use of blockchain technology in tax reporting has the potential to bring greater efficiency, transparency, and accuracy.
+Below are some of the ways it could impact compliance and reporting:

 1. Automated and Real-Time Tax Reporting